-Shift Lever Status (RND)
+Shift Lever Status (PRND)

-The shift lever status "R,N,D,1,2,3,4,5,6" are displayed indicating the shift lever position.
-Telltales "1,2,3,4,5,6" indicate the manual mode has been engaged and the gear selected is displayed.
-For further information on ERS, refer to "Six-Speed Automatic Transmission" in "Starting And Operating".
+The shift lever status "P,R,N,D,1,2,3,4,5,6" are displayed indicating the shift lever position.
+Telltales "1,2,3,4,5,6" 4 indicate the manual mode has been engaged and the gear selected is displayed.
+Refer to "Six-Speed Automatic Transmission" in "Starting And Operating" for further information on ERS.